 One of the most effective ways to gain your customer’s trust is by creating editorial content in your blog section.
 However, more than just building brand trust, blogging is highly valuable for SEO.
-When you put up quality, educating, and entertaining blog posts, more readers will be attracted to your site.
+Putting up quality, educating, and entertaining blog posts will attract more readers to your site.
 The more traffic your blog posts generate, the more your likelihood of enjoying an increased client base and revenue.

 When it comes to the best eCommerce platform for blogging, no platform comes close to wearing the crown than Woocommerce on WordPress.
 This is because WordPress was built for blogging and Woocommerce is a WordPress plugin.
-As such the platform has a built-in blogging section with 24/7 support and many other blogging benefits.
+The platform has a built-in blogging section with 24/7 support and many other benefits.
 Some people even consider it to be the best overall eCommerce platform for SEO.